Draggie306/CheatSheets/A level/source/Computer Science.md

 ## Computer Misuse Act

 The **Computer Misuse Act 1990** makes it an offence to access or modify computer material without permission.
+There were originally three main offences, however an amendment was made to offence 3 (hence 3A):
+1. Unauthorised access to data (computer material).
+2. Unauthorised access to data with intent to commit further offences.
+3. Unauthorised attempts to impair (break or modify) the operation of a computer or data.
+  * 3A: Making, supplying or obtaining articles, such as programs or data, for use in the above offences.

+These offences usually incur fines and imprisonment.

+## Copyright, Designs and Patents Act

 The **Copyright, Designs and Patents Act 1988** covers the copying or use of other people’s work

+## Regulation of Investigatory Powers Act

 The **Regulation of Investigatory Powers Act 2000** regulates surveillance and investigation, and covers the interception of communications